mistadikay/blog/src/pages/2018-07-02-scala-implicit-polymorphism/index.md

 > Dotty still uses auto-tupling but not as pervasively as nsc.
 In particular, auto-tupling is done after overloading resolution.
 It's a last effort attempt if things do not work out without it.
 > <cite><small>[Martin Odersky](https://issues.scala-lang.org/browse/SI-2991?focusedCommentId=73778&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-73778)</small></cite>

+Another quote:

+> Note that compared to Scala 2.x, auto-tupling is more restricted. ... it does not apply if the function in question is overloaded.
+This avoids problems like accidentally picking an overloaded variant taking an Object parameter when some other variant is intended but the right number of parameters is not passed.
+> <cite><small>[Martin Odersky](hhttps://github.com/lampepfl/dotty/pull/51#issuecomment-37105935)</small></cite>

 So auto-tupling is not going anywhere, but at least Scala 3 will not shit its pants during overloading resolution.